ricardogsilva/Arpav-PPCV-backend/README.md

 The strategy described above employs an installation of the [webhook](https://github.com/adnanh/webhook) server, together with some custom deployment scripts.

+Relevant places to look for configuration in the staging environment, in addition to the `${HOME}` directory:

+- `/opt/traefik`
+- `/etc/system/system/docker.service.d`
+- `/etc/system/system/traefik.service`
+- `/etc/system/system/webhook.service`

 ##### Production environment